microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 As shown above it consists of the target function's original instruction bytes as well as a call to the target function, offset by the `JMP` patch length.

-The tampoline generation code for `cdl86` is shown below:
+The trampoline generation code for `cdl86` is shown below:

 ```
 uint8_t *cdl_gen_trampoline(uint8_t *target, uint8_t *bytes_orig, int size)